Azure/azureml-assets/assets/promptflow/models/chat-with-wikipedia/description.md

-This is a companion sample flow to "Ask Wikipedia".
-It demonstrates how to create a chatbot that can remember previous interactions and use the conversation history to generate next message.
+The "Chat with Wikipedia" is a pre-trained chat model with GPT3.5: it combines conversation history and information from Wikipedia to make the answer more grounded.
+It involves finding a relevant Wikipedia link and getting page contents for the question.
+It can remember previous interactions and generate the next message based on the conversation history and the new search content.

 ### Inference samples